wareya/flinch/readme.md

 ret
 ````

+## FAQ

+#### Q: Why?

+A: I was curious.

+#### Q: This is disgusting though?

+A: Yeah but it's fully-featured (aside from lacking a real type system and being fully dynamically typed) and really, really, really short to implement.

+#### Q: Does this have literally any practical uses at all?

+A: Practically, no. But like if you're going to throw a scripting language into something and it needs to be security-audited for some reason, 1000k lines is pretty few.

+#### Q: Is this memory safe?

+A: This implementation is not memory safe with regards to "Location"/`Ref` values; they're capable of living past their backing dynamic array.
+This is not a language design limitation, I'm just lazy, and fixing it to be safe at the cost of a bit of performance would not be too much work.
+Aside from that, generally memory-safe programming practices are followed; raw pointers are avoided or only held temporarily while their referents are definitely still alive.

 ## Shunting Yard

 The shunting yard transformation (i.e. `( .... )` around expressions) has the following operator precedence table: